Memory-Based Optimization Methods for Model-Agnostic Meta-Learning and Personalized Federated Learning: Memory-Based MAML (MOML) in the Single-Node Learning

 We establish the convergence guarantees of \momlvo~based on Assumption~\ref{asm:smoothness},~\ref{asm:bounded_var},~\ref{asm:bounded_below} and \ref{asm:bounded_grad}.
 With these assumptions, the meta-objective $F(\cdot)$ is $L_F$-smooth (see Lemma~\ref{lem:smoothness}).
 Based on this fact, we can derive the lemma below. \begin{lemma} If $\alpha \in(0,1/L]$, the iterates $\{\w_t\}_{t=0}^{T-1}$ of \emph{\momlvo}~satisfy that

-\end{lemma} Next, we need to show the error of tracking $\v_i(\w_t)$ (the last term in Equation~\ref{eq:moml_all_steps}) is vanishing when $\beta\in(0,1)$.
+\end{lemma} Next, we need to show the error of tracking $\v_i(\w_t)$ (the last term in Lemma~\ref{lem:moml_all_steps}) is vanishing when $\beta\in(0,1)$.
 Different from existing analysis of stochastic compositional optimization~\citep{wang2017stochastic}, the estimators $\u^i$ for tracking the inner functions $\v(\w) \coloneqq ([\v_i(\w)]^\top,\dotsc, [\v_n(\w)]^\top)^\top$ are only partially updated due to the task sampling.
 Hence, we need a different technique to bound the error.
 Given the total number of iterations $T$, we define $n$ totally ordered sets $\bT_1,\dotsc,\bT_n$, where $\bT_i \subseteq [T]$ contains the iteration indices that the $i$-th task is sampled, that is to say, $\bT_i=\{t^i_1, \ldots, t^i_k,\ldots,\}$.
 If task $\T_i$ is sampled in iteration $t$ and the index of $t$ in $\bT_i$ is $k$, then $t^i_k=t$.
 Hence, we can define a mapping from $t$ to $k$ for $i\in\B_t$.
 Based on this definition, we can obtain that

 Here $T_i$ is the cardinality of set $\bT_i$, which is random and depends on the task sampling $\{\B_t\}_{t=0}^{T-1}$.
-Lemma~\ref{lem:error_estimate} upper bounds the right hand side of \eqref{eq:equiv}. \begin{lemma} Suppose that the batch of tasks $\B_t$ is sampled uniformly at random.
+Lemma~\ref{lem:error_estimate} upper bounds the right-hand side of \eqref{eq:equiv}. \begin{lemma} Suppose that the batch of tasks $\B_t$ is sampled uniformly at random.
 The error of \emph{\momlvo}~with $|\S_1^i| = K$ to keep track of $\v_i(\w_t)$ can be upper bounded as